YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

    ] region-list[,...] destination-list

 .. note::
    MUPIP BACKUP does a more comprehensive job of managing backup activities than other backup techniques such as a SAN backup, breaking a disk mirror, or a file system snapshot because it integrates journal management, instance file management, and records timestamps in the database file headers.
 To use other techniques, you must first freeze all regions concurrently with a command such as MUPIP FREEZE -ON "*" in order to ensure a consistent copy of files with internal structural integrity.
-FIS neither endorses nor tests any third party products for backing up a YottaDB database.
+YottaDB neither endorses nor tests any third party products for backing up a YottaDB database.

 * MUPIP BACKUP supports two methods of database backup: -BYTESTREAM and -DATABASE.
 MUPIP BACKUP -BYTESTREAM directs the output to a broad range of devices, including disks, TCP sockets, and pipes.
 MUPIP BACKUP -DATABASE directs the output to random access devices (that is, disks).